giacomocarlini/giacomocarlini.github.io/index.md

 **Welcome!**

-**I am PhD student in Economics at Queen Mary University of London.**
+**I am a PhD student in Economics at Queen Mary University of London.**

 **My research interests are in Macroeconomics, Labor Economics, Growth and Development.**